 - Using the joint too much is common among people who squat, overuse the joint at work, and athletes.

 - Problems with the joint stemming from turf toe

 - Inheriting the condition from a family member

 Wearing shoes that give your feet proper room provides relief to those dealing with this condition.
 Insoles can also be worn to prevent movement of your big toe and avoiding unnecessary strain.

 1Cleveland Clinic, 2020.

 A bunion is a bump on the side of the big toe that forms over time as the joint becomes misaligned.
 Bunions begin as a small deformity but get worse progressively.
-As pressure is placed on the joint, the big toe moves toward the second toe, causing a slow change in the formation of the bone, leaving the noticeable bump.
+As pressure is placed on the joint, the big toe moves toward the second toe, causing a slow change in the formation of the bone, leaving a noticeable bump.
 Developing a bunion can make it painful to wear certain shoes or even to walk.

 This condition is often caused by wearing shoes that are too tight or do not fit properly and can be relieved with wider shoes that leave room for the foot’s new shape.
 It can also develop due to genetics or another condition like rheumatoid arthritis.
-You may experience pain, inflammation, rough skin or callouses and/or limited mobility in your big toe/difficulty walking.1
+You may experience pain, inflammation, rough skin or callouses, and/or limited mobility in your big toe/difficulty walking.1

 Orthotics can be used to remove the pressure from a bunion and realign your toe in a straighter position.

 While plantar fasciitis runs the length of your foot, Morton’s neuroma affects the ball of the foot.
 The nerves around your toes can become affected when tissue begins to thicken, causing pain or a burning sensation in your foot, usually around the third and fourth toes.1